TempleDAO/temple/protocol/contracts/v2/README.md

 The Threshold in the Safe should always be 2+.
 If it is set to 1, then it effectively disables any further signatory checking in the Guard.

-Reason: In order to run Tenderly simulations successfully, Safe overrides the threshold=1.
+Reason: In order to run Tenderly simulations successfully, Safe overrides t he threshold=1.
 So in order to make simulations succeed, we need to disable any further signatory checks.